My Child Cries Herself Sick When I Put Her in Her Own Bed

 She’s either on two naps or one.
-The average age to transition from two naps to one is 15 to 18 months, but because she’s probably not well rested.
-She might still need a small 45-minute nap in the morning, and then an afternoon nap so that she can make it to bed without being overtired.
+The average age to transition from two naps to one is 15 to 18 months.
+Because she’s probably not well rested, she might still need a small 45-minute nap in the morning, and then an afternoon nap so that she can make it to bed without being overtired.
 Then, once she starts largely sleeping through the night, she might easily transition to one afternoon nap.

 Adjust Her Intake Before Bed, If Needed

-Are you giving her a bottle or cup before bed, which would mean that she has lots of liquid to throw up?
-If that’s the case, I would try to move that bottle earlier in the routine.
-You could put that last feeding before the bath, or if that seems too drastic just reduce the amount of ounces in the bottle before bed, and make sure she really is awake at bedtime.
+Are you giving her a bottle or cup before bed?
+If so, when she cries herself sick, she has a belly full of milk!
+I would try to move that bottle earlier in the routine.
+You could put that last feeding before the bath, or if that seems too drastic just reduce the amount in the bottle before bed, and make sure she really is awake at bedtime.

 Prepare the Crib

-Then, I would use some ultimate crib sheets or a set of Quickzip sheets..
-The Ultimate Crib Sheets you can stack two on top in the crib so that, if she were to throw up in the bed, you can easily unsnap them and take them off and throw them in the washer.
+Then, I would use some waterproof crib sheets or a set of Quickzip sheets.
+You can try stacking two waterproof sheets on the bed, and if she were to throw up in the bed, you can easily take the top one off and throw it in the washer.
 There’s a nice clean one underneath so that you don’t have to take the whole bed apart.
 With the Quickzip you can unzip the sheet and zip on a new one quickly.